benpapworth/waftools/doc/index.rst

 and usage.

 The *waftools* package provides a collection of *tools* focused on development projects using the C/C++ programming languages.
-Once these tools can be imported and used from any *wscript* build file on your system.
+When installed these tools can be imported and used from any *wscript* file of a concrete *waf* build system.
 Following provides a non-exhausting list of functions provided by this package:

 - C/C++ source code checking using **cppcheck** (including *html* reports)
 - Create C/C++ documentation using **DoxyGen**